There were no results found for your filters.

 I study the Milky Way galaxy to find out how and why it evolved to its present state.

 My research in experimental particle physics extends to novel instruments with applications in High Energy Physics, Astrophysics and Medicine.
-Presently I develop ultra-fast silicon detectors for the pico-second region.

 I study experimental particle physics.